benoitc/gunicorn/docs/source/settings.rst

 This is known to induce vulnerabilities, but not strictly forbidden by RFC9112.

+In any case, the connection is closed after the malformed request, as it is unclear if and at which boundary additional requests start.

 Use with care and only if necessary.
-May be removed in a future version.
+Temporary; will be changed or removed in a future version.

 .. versionadded:: 22.0.0
+.. versionchanged: 22.1.0
+   The newly added rejection of invalid and dangerous characters CR, LF and NUL in header field values is also controlled with this setting. rfc9110 permits both rejecting and SP-replacing.
+With this option set, Gunicorn passes the field value unchanged.
+With this option unset, Gunicorn rejects the request.

 Server Socket
 -------------